 The mug: a universal object

-- Culture: In the United States, the mug is an emblem of everyday life, associated with simple conviviality.
+- Culture: in the United States, the mug is an emblem of daily life, associated with simple conviviality.

-The mazagran: a cup apart
+The mazagran: a unique cup

 -

-Shape: slender, freestanding, without a handle.
+Shape: slender, footed, without a handle.

 -

-Use: ideal for a long or iced coffee, but also to enhance a simple drink.
+Usage: ideal for a long or iced coffee, but also to enhance a simple drink.

 -

-Mug or Mazagran: two philosophies of coffee
+Mug or Mazagran: two coffee philosophies

 -